Cold & Flu: Prevention & Natural Therapies

 - Consume bone broth soup: This soup has been proven to shorten the duration of a cold and boost the immune system.
 We recommend bone broth soup made with pasture-raised chicken and/or grass-fed beef bones.
 Read how to make bone broth here.
 Pre-made organic bone broth can also be purchased at natural food stores or conventional grocery stores.

 - Take vitamin C: This is a key factor in shortening the duration of a cold but not all vitamin C supplements are equal.
 Our WFP Vitamin C Complete formula is a unique blend of vitamin C and bioflavonoids that provide powerful antioxidant protection and support optimal immune function.
 Taking 6,000–10,000 mg of vitamin C daily at the early onset of cold symptoms has been shown to reduce recovery time.
-To maximize absorption and minimize an upset stomach (diarrhea is a major side effect of too much vitamin C therapy), take 1,000–2,000 mg every 2–3 hours.
+To maximize absorption and minimize an upset stomach, take 1,000–2,000 mg every 2–3 hours.
+Taking too much vitamin C can cause diarrhea.
+If you experience gastrointestinal issues, cut your dose in half.
 The optimal individual dose when sick is the dose that creates minimally loose stools.
 For children, follow these vitamin C dosage guidelines at the first sign of a cold: children weighing 20–29 pounds, give 125 mg three times a day; 250 mg three times a day for children weighing 30–59 pounds; and 500 mg three times a day for those weighing more than 60 pounds.
 Avoid products that contain artificial flavors, colors, or sweeteners.

 - Take vitamin D: For adults, while you are sick, double your daily vitamin D3 dose (up to 10,000 IUs daily) to improve your immune system.
 For a high-quality formula, see our WFP Vitamin D3 with Vitamin K2.

 - Take a natural immune modulator: Beta-glucans help optimize the body’s immune function.
 Our WFP Immune Support formula combines powerful natural ingredients that work together to help regulate the immune response as needed.